Publications by the Director

 RICHARD MCKIM

-This is a list of all my publications.
-It includes theses, books, book chapters, book illustrations, scientific papers, conference proceedings, popular articles, notes in scientific journals, Obituary Notices and Book Reviews.
-As a chemist by training I regret to say that my astronomy publications far outweigh anything I wrote about chemistry!
+This is a list of (nearly) all of my publications.
+It includes theses, books, book chapters, papers, popular articles, notes in scientific journals, Obituary Notices, online publications and Book Reviews.

 High Resolution Astrophotography (by Jean Dragesco; translated from the French by, and with the collaboration of, Richard McKim), Cambridge University Press, 1995.